OpenEvalProject/evals/manuscripts/elife-43243/v1/manuscript.md

 ## Results

-## Distinct role of RIM-BP2 at hippocampal synapses
+### Distinct role of RIM-BP2 at hippocampal synapses

 To probe the nature of diversity between central mammalian synapses, we examined the role of RIM-BP2 throughout the hippocampus.
 Immunostainings for RIM-BP2 in mouse hippocampal slices revealed RIM-BP2 expression in the whole hippocampal neuropil, with a strong labeling of the mossy-fiber layer band in the CA3 stratum lucidum (Figure 1a).

 ![Figure 1.](https://cdn.elifesciences.org/articles/43243/elife-43243-fig1-v1.jpg)

 **Figure 1.:** (a) Immunostaining of RIM-PB2 in hippocampal brain slices (DG = dentate gyrus) and schematic illustration of recording configurations. (b) Input-output of synaptic transmission, plotted as PFV against fEPSP amplitude, of associative commissural (AC) and Schaffer collateral (SC) synapses showed no difference between RIM-BP2 WT and KO slices (AC: n(WT)=17 slices/6 animals; n(KO)=21 slices/6 animals) (SC: n(WT)=9 slices/3 animals; n(KO)=12 slices/3 animals).
 Sample traces show averages of 10 sweeps.
 Values represent mean ± SEM. (c) Input-output of synaptic transmission of MF synapses, plotted as PFV against fEPSP amplitude (MF: n(WT)=22 slices/7 animals; n(KO)=18 slices/7 animals).
 Sample traces show averages of 10 sweeps. (d) Frequency facilitation with 1 Hz stimulation of MF synapses (sweep 10–30).
 Sample traces show averages of five sweeps before (gray) and at the end of 1 Hz stimulation (black).
-For statistics please see Figure 1—source data 1.10.7554/eLife.43243.003Figure 1—source data 1.Figure 1.
+For statistics please see Figure 1—source data 1.

 To analyze the functional impact of RIM-BP2 loss at different hippocampal synapses, we recorded field excitatory postsynaptic potentials (fEPSPs) in acute brain slices obtained from RIM-BP2 KO mice and wildtype (WT) littermates.
 Synaptic transmission was assessed at three different hippocampal synapses: the Mossy fiber – pyramidal cell synapse (MF-CA3), the Associational – commissural synapses (AC-CA3), and the SC synapse (CA3-CA1) (illustrated in Figure 1a).
 To ensure MF origin, we verified input sensitivity to group II metabotropic glutamate receptor (mGluR) agonist DCG IV (Yoshino et al., 1996).
 The ratio of fEPSP to presynaptic fiber volley (PFV) was drastically reduced when stimulating the MF pathway in RIM-BP2 deficient (KO) slices compared to that in WT slices (Figure 1c).
 This shows that neurotransmission is severely impaired upon loss of RIM-BP2 at MF synapses.
 In contrast, the ratio of fEPSP to presynaptic fiber volley (PFV) for associative commissural (AC)-fibers and Schaffer collaterals (SC), both representing small central synapses, were not affected by the loss of RIM-BP2 (Figure 1b).
 Thus, RIM-BP2 deletion specifically impairs neurotransmitter release at hippocampal MF synapses, compared to AC and SC synapses.